Q. What exactly do you do?

 I hear this often after providing a quote.
 The answer is that my pricing used to be up to 5 times more than I need to charge now.
 I have refined and re-engineered my processes many times to reach a point where I only do what I do best and am very efficient doing it.
-I can be profitable and save my clients a lot of money at the same time.
-Price is only one part of the equation, and not the most important, which is results.
-With me you get both results and low cost so you can preserve your margins as you hit your sales targets.
+I have deals to buy job posts on over 100 boards many of which are premium paid and specialized sales boards.
+Price is only one part of the equation and not the most important which is results.
+With a good strategy and reps trained to communicate value you can raise prices.
+You can net more even after paying the team.

-Q. Why shouldn't I give it a try myself so I won't have to pay anything up-front and call you later if I fail?
+Q. Can I try it myself and call you later if I fail?

-You can certainly do that.
-You may want to consider the risks:
+You can certainly do that… buy you may want to consider the risks:

 - The opportunity cost… what’s a year of lost revenue worth to you?

 - Delay in valuation increase or meeting milestones for funding.